 Directors who are also employees of the Company receive no annual retainer and are not compensated for attendance at Board or committee meetings.
-In addition, Chairman Secchia does not receive any additional compensation for serving on the Board.
+Other than the fees due under the consulting and noncompete agreement that Chairman Secchia has with the Company, he does not receive any additional compensation for serving on the Board.
 Directors who are not employees of the Company receive a \$10,000.00 annual retainer fee, plus \$500.00 for attendance at each regular and special meeting of the Board of Directors.
 Each outside Director is granted 100 shares of stock for each Board meeting attended, up to a maximum of 400 shares per year.
 Also, each outside Director receives a \$500.00 meeting fee for each committee meeting they attend.

-Each Director who is not an employee of the Company may participate in the Director Retainer Stock Plan.
+Each Director who is not a current or former employee of the Company may participate in the Director Retainer Stock Plan.
 The Director Retainer Stock Plan, approved by shareholders in April 1994, provides that each Director may elect to receive Company stock, on a deferred basis, in lieu of cash compensation for the Director's retainer and meeting fees.

 Directors receive reimbursement of ordinary and necessary expenses to attend meetings.
 The Chairmen of the Personnel and Compensation, and Nominating and Corporate Governance Committees do not receive additional compensation for serving as a Chairman.
-The Chairman of the Audit Committee receives \$2,500.00 per year for serving as Chairman.
+The Chairman of the Audit Committee receives an additional \$15,000.00 per year for serving as Chairman.